FAQs

 Do you offer hair and makeup service?

-I work with several great hair and makeup artists.
+We work with several great hair and makeup artists.
 When we book your session we’ll discuss your needs and find the HMUA who works best for you.

 How early should I arrive for my session?